Indian billionaire heir Anant Ambani weds at lavish, star-studded ceremony - KVIA

 Indian billionaire heir Anant Ambani weds at lavish, star-studded ceremony

-By Oscar Holland and Leah Dolan, CNN, and Riddhi Doshi on the red carpet
+By Oscar Holland, Leah Dolan and Jacqui Palumbo, CNN, and Riddhi Doshi on the red carpet

 (CNN) — After seven months of extravagant pre-wedding celebrations, Anant Ambani, the son of India’s richest man, completed his long-awaited marriage to pharmaceutical heiress Radhika Merchant before thousands of guests on Friday.

-Mike Tyson, David Beckham, Hillary Clinton and former British prime minister Boris Johnson were just some of the stars rumored to have flown into Mumbai to attend the star-studded event, while Kim and Khloé Kardashian, Nick Jonas and Priyanka Chopra and John Cena were confirmed attendees.
+Kim and Khloé Kardashian, Nick Jonas and Priyanka Chopra and former British prime minister Tony Blair were just some of the famous faces who flew into Mumbai to attend the star-studded event.
 The wedding also attracted many of the biggest names in Indian entertainment, sport, business and politics, from Bollywood stars like Rajinikanth and Sanjay Dutt, to former president Ram Nath Kovind, the chief ministers of various states and numerous members of the country’s revered national cricket team.

 No expense was spared by the Ambani’s, the family behind India’s largest private sector corporation, Reliance Industries.
 Founded by Anant’s grandfather, the conglomerate is now run by his father, Mukesh, who is worth over $122 billion, according to Forbes.

-Note: This story will continue to be updated throughout the event.